wiggapony0925/three.js-image-/README.md

- find out how to we can make the 3d model find out how to make the object have functionalities with buttons find out the proper camera
+ find out how to we can make the 3d model find out how to make the object have functionalities with buttons find out the proper camera find out how to render the virtual tour